kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/creating-custom-service.md

 # Creating custom DataService

-To create a custom DataService the most easier way is to implement our public `IDataService` interface.
+To create a custom DataService the easiest way is to implement our public `IDataService` interface.

 ## Implementing the interface